Breast Cancer Detection Using CNN in Python

 plot_learningCurve(history, epochs)

-In Model accuracy graph A validation accuracy is always greater than train accuracy thats means our model is not overfitting.
+In the Model accuracy graph, validation accuracy is always greater than train accuracy, which means the model is not overfitting.

-In Model accuracy graph A validation loss is also very lower than training loss so unless and until validation loss goes above than the training loss than we can keep training our model.
+In the Model accuracy graph, validation loss is also lower than training loss.
+The model can keep training until validation loss rises above training loss.

 Conclusion